Markkop/Markkop/README.md

 ### Web Projects mostly built with AI tools

+* 🗃️ **[RepoGPT](https://github.com/Markkop/RepoGPT)**: A webpage to merge github files to send them to GPT API or to copy and paste them into ChatGPT.
 * 🎧 **[Discover Your Noise](https://github.com/Markkop/discover-your-noise)**: A NodeJS script to get artists from a Spotify playlist and get their genres from EveryNoise.com
 * 🎶 **[Multiple Spotify Playlist Deleter](https://github.com/Markkop/Multiple-Playlist-deleter)**: A NextJS app to delete multiple spotify playlists at once
 * 🐺 **[Werewolf / Mafia Moderator Helper](https://github.com/Markkop/werewolf-moderator-helper)**: A NextJS app to help a werewolf/mafia party game moderator to set up and manage a game.